 The practice of yoga is the process of self-study, a combination of action and observation.
-It’s about figuring out our limitations and finding out how to work through them.
+It’s about figuring out our limitations and finding out how to work through them and how to modify our practice accordingly.
 In today’s sequence, we will look more closely at the meaning of each of the practised asanas.
-We will explore their definitions, the details of the actions that are involved in each asana.
+We will explore their definitions, the details of the actions that are involved in each one of them.
 The aim today is to focus on observation as well as technique.
 Apply the details, refine the actions, and steady your observations.
 In other words, pay attention.
 The reflective mind – the mind which applies the details yet stays calm and consistent – is what helps us evolve.

-When we struggle, we start to clench and shake and this hampers progress and can lead to injury.
-The capacity to observe diminishes when we become overly busy or stressed.
-When we steady our minds, we become more aware and focused.
+When we struggle, we start to clench and shake, and this hampers progress and can lead to injury.
+The capacity to observe diminishes when our mind becomes overly occupied or stressed.
+When we steady our minds, we become more aware and focussed.
 This is what we aim to achieve in our practice.
 Yoga is not a competitive sport; it is not about how far you can go into a bend or twist.
 Use your breath to gauge how comfortable you are in each pose.

 Start by lying back in Supta Baddha Konasana over support so that your spine is slightly elevated.
-This will help open up your chest and will create a curve in your spine, essential for waking up the back muscles.
-Use a belt, strapped around your feet, in order to keep your feet in place.
+This will help open up your chest and create a curve in your spine, all of which is essential for waking up the back muscles.
+Use a belt, strapped around your feet, in order to keep them from sliding out.
 You can also place blocks below your knees to control the intensity of the stretch.
 Stay here for a few minutes and let your breath settle.

-The ability to define the limbs is in action.
+The ability to define the limbs lies through action.
 Your capacity to observe and notice depends on how calm you are in the action.

 Now we go into a Virasana sequence.
 Sit in Virasana.
 Knees together, feet apart.
 Sit on a support (a block or a bolster) with your hands on the soles of your feet.
 Open up your chest and look straight ahead.
 Quieten the breath and soften your eyes.
 Focus on how you feel: which part of your body is stretching the most in this position?